Project Search

 • Status: Closed

-The fisheries and mining industries in British Columbia (BC) contribute approximately $1.2 and $8.8 billion respectively to the BC economy.
-The development of the KSM gold mine, located 65 km north of Stewart, BC within the Ness watershed and Chinook salmon habitat, is an opportunity to show how both industries can co-exist without affecting one another.
+The fisheries and mining industries in British Columbia contribute approximately $1.2 and $8.8 billion respectively to the BC economy.
+The development of the Kerr-Sulphurets-Mitchell (KSM) gold mine located 65 km north of Stewart, BC within the Nass watershed and Chinook salmon habitat, presents an opportunity to understand how both industries may affect one another.

-The Gitanyow Fisheries Authority (GFA) provides fisheries, wildlife and environmental leadership and oversees the Nass watershed.
-In this collaborative project, the GFA and Dr. Vicki Marlatt and team from Simon Fraser University (SFU) aim to better understand the health and movement of Chinook salmon in the Nass watershed using environmental DNA (eDNA).
-Genomic tools such as eDNA and proteomics can be used to detect living organisms in aquatic systems, as well as provide insight into their condition, without needing to sacrifice them.
+The Gitanyow Fisheries Authority (GFA) provides fisheries, wildlife and environmental leadership, and oversees the Nass watershed.
+In collaboration with Dr. Vicki Marlatt and her team from Simon Fraser University, the GFA undertook this project to better understand the health and movement of Chinook salmon in the Nass watershed.